 Mario Di Biase's article on the computer-assisted design of trick-kills has inspired this software solution: http://blog.giochivolanti.it/progetti/pav/

 This work describes an equivalent solution as a Blender add-on: Bachelor thesis "Development of an add-on for the computer-aided construction of delta-shaped stunt kites", Philipp Garbe, 2017

+Note of thanks

+We have to thank two users regarding the creation of version 1.1.
+On the one hand Grischa König, who provided valuable feedback during the final development of the 3D feature as a test user.
+In addition, Ian Perks who has given hints on the English translation of the user interface and document output.

+Birger Garbe, Ulzburg the 12.04.2019